Brisbane central business district: Heritage listings

-Population

-In the 2016 Census, there were 9,460 people in Brisbane City.
-32.2% of people were born in Australia.
-The most common countries of birth were China 8.9%, South Korea 8.3%, England 3.7%, Taiwan 3.2% and Brazil 2.8%.
-43.7% of people only spoke English at home.
-Other languages spoken at home included Mandarin 12.3%, Korean 7.7%, Cantonese 3.6%, Spanish 2.9% and Portuguese 2.7%.
-The most common responses for religion were No Religion 43.0% and Catholic 16.8%.

 Transport

 By road, four road bridges connect the CBD with the southern bank of the Brisbane River: the Captain Cook Bridge, the Victoria Bridge, the William Jolly Bridge and the Go Between Bridge.
 The Story Bridge connects Fortitude Valley with Kangaroo Point and provides access to the city from the southern bank.
 The Captain Cook Bridge connects the Pacific Motorway, south of the river, with the Riverside Expressway which runs along the south western edge of the city.
 Heading under and bypassing the CBD is the Clem Jones Tunnel.
 Because on-street car parking is in high demand, parking meters are installed across the inner city.

 By bicycle and foot, the Goodwill Bridge allows cross river access to South Bank.
 The Kurilpa Bridge allows cross river access from North Quay to South Brisbane.
 Cyclists and pedestrians may also cross while using the Victoria, William Jolly, Go Between and Story road bridges.
+The Kangaroo Point Green Bridge is being built between the CBD and Kangaroo Point.

 The Brisbane central business district is the central hub for all public transport services in Brisbane.
 Bus services are centred on the Queen Street bus station and King George Square busway station.
 Suburban train services pass through Central railway station, and Roma Street railway station.
 Roma Street also serves as the terminus for long distance and country services.
 The central business district is served by various city ferries.
 Brisbane's CityCat high speed ferry service, popular with tourists and commuters, operates services along the Brisbane River between the University of Queensland and Northshore Hamilton, stopping at several CBD wharves.

 The Brisbane Riverwalk, a pedestrian and cyclist pathway adjoins the central business district along the river bank.